How to Wire Electric Baseboard Heaters: A Step-by-Step Guide

 Foundational NEC Requirements for Electric Heaters

 All installations of electric baseboard heaters fall under NEC Article 424, Fixed Electric Space-Heating Equipment.
 This article is your primary reference.
 The most crucial concept within it is that heating equipment expected to run for three hours or more is considered a “continuous load.”
 This classification is the foundation for all your calculations.
-The NEC requirements for electric heaters mandate that both the branch-circuit conductors and the overcurrent protection device (breaker) must be sized to handle not just the heater’s rated load, but 125% of that load.
-This rule applies whether you’re wiring a single unit or multiple electric heaters for garage spaces.
+The NEC requirements for electric heaters require that conductors serving continuous loads have ampacity of at least 125% of the continuous load (see the general continuous-load provisions elsewhere in the NEC).
+That rule applies whether you’re wiring a single unit or multiple electric heaters for garage spaces; always check the specific Article 424 installation and protection requirements for heaters as well.

 Calculating Load and Sizing the Circuit Correctly